sunilpandey/spread-operator/README.md

     console.log(`${one} ${two} ${three} ${four}`);
     // Output: 1 2 3 4
 ```
 Here as you saw all the variables provided in sequence gets values of array accordingly.
 It is possible to have a mismatch number of variables left hand side.
-In such cases number remaining arrays values will be discarded
+In such cases remaining arrays values will be discarded
 ### Destructing object
 Object destructing is also possible in a similiar fashion just by replacing left hand side array bracket to object brackets.
 However names of variables should be similiar to the names of properties.
 Example is as followed